There are two reasons we won’t just send you the gpx files to load into your Garmin so you can solo this trek

 Very few people attempt this trek.
-In fact I’ve been told that no gringos have done it since our crossing in 2012.
+In fact I’ve been told that no gringos have done it in the seven years since our crossing in 2012.
 Whether that is accurate or not I don’t know but there definitely aren’t enough trekkers to create full time jobs in the region.

 Both slopes of the Talamanca mountain ranges produce very high proportions of guides relative to the local population but very few remain in the region.
 Most, out of necessity, follow the tourists and therefore the jobs to popular parks like Corcovado, Manuel Antonio, Arenal or Carara.
 The first guide we ever used in the Talamanca mountains we met on the Osa peninsula.
 We arranged to take a trip with him at Tapanti-Macizo de la Muerte National Park when he went home on vacation from his regular gig in Corcovado.

-If you don’t want to wander around the Osa looking for a mountain guide the suggestions below will come in handy.
+If you don’t want to wander around the Osa trying to hijack a mountain guide from a birdwatching lodge there are suggestions below.

 ACTUAR is an association of local guides and community tourism projects.
 They do not have a pre-packaged tour across the southern Talamancas but they do have a great trek down the Savegre valley.
 They also have excellent contacts along both sides of the Talamanca corridor and may be able to arrange a visit to Amistad.